 - In which regions worldwide he sees most interest in sustainability;

-- His favorite book on tourism and sustainability;
+- His favourite book on tourism and sustainability;

 - Why he decided to lead the Global Sustainable Tourism Council;

-- His experience with the different rating and accreditation organizations.
+- His experience with different rating and accreditation organizations.

 Randy, what was your view of sustainability and tourism when you started your professional career?